MathieuConstant/parseme-fr/README.md

 # parseme-fr

-This repository includes some code developed for the ANR project PARSEME-FR.
+This repository includes some code developed for the ANR project PARSEME-FR devoted to multiword expressions (MWE) and parsing.

 ## Lexicon creation

-Some code to generate some lexical entries in latex format.
+In the directory lex, you can find some code to generate examples of lexical entries of MWEs in latex format.

 Commands to execute the code: